Viscoelasticity of suspension of red blood cells under oscillatory shear flow: Results

-As also described before in figures~\ref{fig:hct04ca005lam5}($c$) and \ref{fig:hct04ca005lam5}($d$), $|\langle N_i \rangle|/\mu_0\dot{\gamma_0}$ and $|\mu_{sp}|^{amp}$ decrease under oscillatory shear flow, and this behaviour is consistently observed also for the different values of $\lambda$ under consideration (figures~\ref{fig:effect_lam}$c$ and \ref{fig:effect_lam}$d$). $\langle N_1 \rangle$ only slightly increases with $\lambda$ at low $f_{in}$, while it exhibits an opposite tendency at high $f_{in}$; furthermore, there are no significant variations in $\langle N_2 \rangle$ between high and low $f_{in}$.
+As also noted before from the data in Figs.~\ref{fig:hct04ca005lam5}(c) and \ref{fig:hct04ca005lam5}(d), $|\langle N_i \rangle|/\mu_0\dot{\gamma_0}$ and $|\mu_{sp}|^{amp}$ decrease under oscillatory shear flow, and this behavior is consistently observed also for the different values of $\lambda$ under consideration (Figs.~\ref{fig:effect_lam}c and \ref{fig:effect_lam}d). $\langle N_1 \rangle$ only slightly increases with $\lambda$ at low $f_{in}$, while it exhibits an opposite tendency at high $f_{in}$; furthermore, there are no significant variations in $\langle N_2 \rangle$ between high and low $f_{in}$.
 In particular, $|\mu_{sp}|^{amp}$ increases with $\lambda$, similarly to what observed for steady shear flow.
 For low viscosity ratios, $|\mu_{sp}|^{amp}$ progressively reduces with $f_{in}$, while for large viscosity ratios, it does not vary significantly with the frequency of the imposed shear $f_{in}$.
-The phase difference $\langle \delta \rangle/\upi$ instead does not vary significantly with the viscosity ratio for small values of $f_{in}$, while it changes significantly (i.e., the magnitude of $\delta$ decreases as $\lambda$ increases) for the large value of $f_{in}$ (see figure~\ref{fig:effect_lam}$e$).
-In other words, large values of the viscosity ratios help to reduce the time-lag between the input and output signal at high shear frequency observed at steady shear.
+The phase difference $\langle \delta \rangle/\pi$ instead does not vary significantly with the viscosity ratio for small values of $f_{in}$, while it does change significantly (i.e., the magnitude of $\delta$ decreases as $\lambda$ increases) for the largest value of $f_{in}$ (see Fig.~\ref{fig:effect_lam}e).
+In other words, large values of the viscosity ratios help to reduce the time-lag between the input and output signal at high shear frequency as compared to steady shear.